mycontroller-org/documentation/content/en/docs/getting-started/install-influxdb.md

 title: "Install InfluxDB"
 linkTitle: "Install InfluxDB"
 weight: 2

+influx_version: 1.8.4
 ---

 {{< alert title="Supported Versions" >}}
 MyController supports InfluxDB 1.8.x or above
 {{< /alert >}}

 InfluxDB can be installed in different way.
-Here we are focusing to setup it on docker and InfluxDB 1.8.4 version.
+Here we are focusing to setup it on docker and InfluxDB {{ $.Params "influx_version" }} version.

 {{< alert title="Note" >}}
 Assuming that you are running all the commands as a `root` user.